Darklg/CSSCommon/README.md

 # CSSNormalize

-A (simple) CSS Starter, like Twitter's Bootstrap or Normalize.css by @Darklg & @Colorz
+A (simple) CSS Starter, like Twitter's Bootstrap or Normalize.css

 ## Licence MIT